Gordon Hodgson: Aston Villa

 Hodgson made his debut for Aston Villa in a 3–0 defeat against Preston North End at Deepdale on 18 January 1936.
 His first goal for Villa came in a 4–3 defeat against Bolton Wanderers at Burnden Park on 15 February 1936.
 He was relegated with Aston Villa at the end of the 1935–36 season, his four goals in 15 league appearances not enough to help them beat the drop.
-His stay with Villa in the Second Division was a short one.
+His stay with Villa in the Second Division was short.
 He left for Leeds United for £1,500 on 2 March 1937, after scoring seven goals in 13 appearances for Villa in the Second Division, including a hat-trick in a 5–1 win against Bradford City at Villa Park on 14 September 1936.
 In total Hodgson scored 11 goals in 28 appearances for Villa, all of which were in the league.